Salim Kara

-Salim G. Kara (born June 1, 1949) is an Indian-origin Tanzanian-born Canadian inventor, and Founder-CEO of Kara Technology, Inc., E-Stamp Corporation & and iMobile Payment.
+Salim G. Kara (born June 1, 1949) is an Indian-origin Tanzanian-born Canadian inventor, and Founder-CEO of Kara Technology, Inc., E-Stamp Corporation and iMobile Payment.
 As well as the co-founder of myiStamp Inc. and Kara Vault, Inc. He is credited with creating digital postage and is known as its inventor.
 He holds over 90 patents, 44 of which were issued in the United States.

 Career

 Kara migrated to Toronto in 1974 and started a refrigeration business with his two brothers, Sultan and Shiraz Kara.
 In 1993, he invented 'PC Postage'.
 In 1994, he secured several patents on a PC-rendered postage stamp.

-Kara founded a company in Houston, Texas - E-Stamp Corporation - to bring the concept of PC Postage to the American public after first satisfying the United States Postal Service and its consultants at Carnegie Mellon University that the concept could be implemented without risk to Postal Service revenues.
+Kara founded a company in Houston, Texas – E-Stamp Corporation – to bring the concept of PC Postage to the American public after first satisfying the United States Postal Service and its consultants at Carnegie Mellon University that the concept could be implemented without risk to Postal Service revenues.

-In March 1998, E-stamp got approval by the U.S. Postal Service for the first product under the IBI Program that was allowed to produce electronic postage using an off-the-shelf PC.
+In March 1998, E-stamp got approval by the U.S. Postal Service for the first product under the Information-Based Indicia (IBI) Program that was allowed to produce electronic postage using an off-the-shelf PC.
 In 1998, Salim Kara left E-Stamp Corporation, paving the way for it to publicly trade with a market capitalization exceeding US$1 billion.
 In 2001, the technology, intellectual property and trade names of E-Stamp were sold to Stamps.com, which has recently been acquired at a valuation of $6.6 Billion, by Thoma Bravo, a leading software investment firm.
 Following his innovative development of PC Postage, Kara proceeded to develop additional concepts for secure Internet based payment systems operating through Kara Technology and later iMobile Payment, Inc. where he developed additional ordering and payment systems, secure virtual tickets and virtual credit cards.
 His company's core technology was approved by BlackBerry and he became a BlackBerry ISV Alliance Member in 2006.

 In 2016, Salim and his son, Alnoor Kara, co-founded myiStamp Inc. and Kara Vault Inc. They have patents pending on their "Stamps on Demand" and "Smart Collision Certificate" technologies.